Difference between Debt Restructuring and Debt Refinancing

 Common Causes of Debt

 Several factors contribute to the accrual of debt in South Africa.
 One key reason is the economic inequality prevalent in the country, leading many to resort to borrowing for necessities or to bridge income gaps.
-Moreover, the high costs of living and inflation rates further compound this issue.
+The high costs of living and inflation rates further compound this issue.

 For businesses, aggressive growth strategies, fluctuating market conditions, and operational inefficiencies could lead to an accumulation of debt.
 Also, external factors such as the economic downturn, unexpected events, or regulatory changes can result in financial instability, increasing reliance on borrowing.